Brewer219/osticket-prereqs/README.md

 <h2>3.
 Operating Systems</h2>

-- Windows 10 Enterprise 22H2
+- Windows 10/11 Enterprise 22H2

 <h2>4.
 High-Level Deployment Overview</h2>

-- Prepare the Windows server by enabling required web server roles and features.
+- Start the process with Windows server by enabling required web server roles and features.
 - Install and configure the PHP runtime and supporting dependencies.
 - Deploy and configure the database backend for osTicket.
 - Integrate all components and complete the osTicket web-based setup.